bigchaindb/bigchaindb/docs/source/models.md

 Later, when we get to the models for the block and the vote, we'll see that both include a signature (from the node which created it).
 You may wonder why transactions don't have signatures...
 The answer is that they do!
 They're just hidden inside the `fulfillment` string of each fulfillment.
 A creation transaction is signed by the node that created it.
 A transfer transaction is signed by whoever currently controls or owns it.

 What gets signed?
 For each fulfillment in the transaction, the "fullfillment message" that gets signed includes the `operation`, `timestamp`, `data`, `version`, `id`, corresponding `condition`, and the fulfillment itself, except with its fulfillment string set to `null`.
 The computed signature goes into creating the `fulfillment` string of the fulfillment.

+One other note: Currently, transactions contain only the public keys of asset-owners (i.e. who own an asset or who owned an asset in the past), inside the conditions and fulfillments.
+A transaction does _not_ contain the public key of the client (computer) which generated and sent it to a BigchainDB node.
+In fact, there's no need for a client to _have_ a public/private keypair.
+In the future, each client may also have a keypair, and it may have to sign each sent transaction (using its private key); see [Issue #347 on GitHub](https://github.com/bigchaindb/bigchaindb/issues/347).
+In practice, a person might think of their keypair as being both their "ownership-keypair" and their "client-keypair," but there is a difference, just like there's a difference between Joe and Joe's computer.

 ## Conditions and Fulfillments